-During the lazy days of summer in the 1950s Raul “Roy” Tarango would set out from his home on Madison Street on a 40-minute hike to El Salto Falls, which today can be found tucked behind Kohls on Marron Road.
-Tarango traveled with a few pals and carried a small paper bag of salt he used to spice up avocados, tomatoes, apricots and watermelon from orchards along the way.
-Once they arrived, the boys stripped off their clothes and jumped into the sparkling water.
+Back in the 1950s Raul “Roy” Tarango and his friends would set out on a 40-minute hike to El Salto Falls.
+Tarango and his friends would bring a small paper bag of avocados, tomatoes, apricots and watermelon from orchards along the way.
+Once they arrived, the boys would strip off their clothes and head into the water.

 “I started going to El Salto when I was 8.
 We called it Marron Falls then,” Tarango said.
 “We weren't supposed to be there, but once you were down in the hole it was difficult to be seen.
 It was solid granite and shaped like a horseshoe.
 The waterfall was in the middle.
 Our goal was to find the bottom of the pond.
 We never did, and we were pretty good swimmers.
 The pond was full of fresh water, and there was always watercress growing nearby that tasted great with salt.”